Table of Contents

-With ShipBob’s multi-carrier shipping software, we automatically compare rates between multiple shipping carriers and services for each shipment and get the best rates for you.
+With ShipBob’s multi-courier shipping software, we automatically compare rates between multiple shipping couriers and services for each shipment and get the best rates for you.
 A few benefits include:

-- Optimizing fulfillment during peak shipping season and other high-demand seasons seamlessly (with no increase in warehousing costs).
+- Optimising fulfilment during peak shipping season and other high-demand seasons seamlessly (with no increase in warehousing costs).

-- Storing inventory in multiple fulfillment center locations (even across countries) to reduce transit times and shipping costs.
+- Storing inventory in multiple fulfilment centre locations (even across countries) to reduce transit times and shipping costs.

-- Using ShipBob’s lower-cost 2-Day Express Shipping to offer 2-day shipping to all of your customers in the continental US, even from just one fulfillment center, across all of your sales platforms.
+- Using ShipBob’s lower-cost 2-Day Express Shipping to offer 2-day shipping to all of your customers in the continental US, even from just one fulfilment centre, across all of your sales platforms.

 Achieving carbon-neutral shipping

-For businesses that want to minimize their environmental impact, ShipBob is the go-to 3PL to achieve carbon-neutral shipping.
+For businesses that want to minimise their environmental impact, ShipBob is the go-to 3PL to achieve carbon-neutral shipping.
 You can also use eco-friendly packaging option.

 Michael Klein, Co-Founder at Herbaly